braze-inc/braze-docs/_docs/_help/release_notes/2022/may.md

 ## Email performance dashboard
 With the [email performance dashboard][1], you can view aggregate performance metrics for your entire email channel from both campaigns and Canvases for your selected date range.

-For more informaation about the analytics dashboards available within Braze, check out [Your Analytics Dashboards][2].
+For more informaation about the analytics dashboards available within Braze, check out the [Your Analytics Dashboards][2] section.

 ## Global style settings